 Preamble: The issue of massive bee die-offs was hot in the mainstream media news last year, but now it seems they’ve moved on to more ‘interesting’ things….
 Despite the lack of recent coverage, this extremely serious issue is not going away.
-About a year and a half ago I wrote the article below, and since the content of the post is still very relevant, and as it attracted a lot of attention at the time (before the administrators lost them all through website adjustments, it had attracted more than 200 comments – from beekeepers, scientists, gardeners and other interested people), I thought I’d post it again here to bring some attention back to this subject.
+About a year and a half ago I posted the article below to another website, and since the content of the post is still very relevant, and as it attracted a lot of attention at the time (before the administrators lost them all through website adjustments, it had attracted more than 200 comments – from beekeepers, scientists, gardeners and other interested people), I thought I’d post it again here to bring some attention back to this subject.
 The beautiful thing about Permaculture is it is completely holistic in nature.
 Industry and reductionist science tend to look at things in isolation, thus never seeing the bigger picture.
 The article below is an attempt to join the dots.
 Unless we take a broad view of the impacts of our industrial systems, we will never find solutions to such potentially cataclysmic problems as Colony Collapse Disorder (CCD).

 Our previous posts on the mysterious bee disappearances have been a very interesting exercise.
 We’ve had great feedback from farmers, amateur and professional beekeepers, scientists, and dozens of other interested/concerned observers.
 In the meantime, accumulating reports tell us that the problem is not constrained to the U.S. alone – but that, to one degree or another, empty hives are becoming common in Germany, Spain, Portugal, Italy, Greece, Switzerland, Poland, and now the UK.